boddiegoat7/week-1-project/README.md

 ## HTml trait ##

-Thgrough the whole html and ccs files there were many reuses o term and commands that could be simplified into smaller groups.
+Throughout the whole html and ccs files there were many reuses o term and commands that could be simplified into smaller groups.

 In this case we simplified and joined them together in the style sheet to give us the same rsult and good looking webpage.